tomverran/covid-vaccine-stats/README.md

 ### Lambda

-The data powering the app is obtained from https://www.england.nhs.uk/statistics/statistical-work-areas/covid-19-vaccinations/ with a Scala lambda that pulls the cumulative total vaccinations out of the provided XLSX files and uploads them to S3.
+The data powering the app is obtained from https://api.coronavirus.data.gov.uk with a Scala lambda that polls the API and relays the data to S3.
+The frontend could talk directly to the API but I have plans to post updates to twitter, hence the lambda.

 ### Frontend